-Licensed concealed handgun holders are allowed to conceal carry and store handguns on campus property in accordance with state law and college policy.
-Non-licensed students may NOT bring onto Cisco College property any prohibited or illegal weapon or any other weapon which may be hazardous to the health or safety of residents.
-This includes, but is not limited to air guns, pellet, BB or stun guns, sling shots, arrows, bows, axes, machetes, nunchuks, throwing stars, rifles, handguns, firecrackers, or knives.
-Hazardous chemicals or flammable liquids are also prohibited.
+License to Carry handgun holders are allowed to Conceal Carry their pistols Only and may store handguns on campus property in accordance with state law and college policy with the exception of those locations posted as prohibited areas.

+Non-licensed students may NOT bring onto Cisco College property any illegal, prohibited or location restricted weapon or any other weapon which may be hazardous to the health or safety of residents.

+This includes, but is not limited to:

+air guns whether pellet or BB, sling shots, arrows, bows, axes, machetes, nunchuks, clubs, knuckles, throwing stars, swords and knives with blades over 5.5 inches, firearms including both cartridge and black powder pistols, shotguns & rifles and fireworks of any type.

+Hazardous chemicals, flammable liquids or explosive items are also prohibited.

+Pepper spray and conducted energy weapons such as stun guns and TASERS are not prohibited, but can be cause for disciplinary action or criminal charges if used in a manner not consistent with self-defense.
 These items will be confiscated by the College.
-Illegal possession of weapons or explosives may lead to disciplinary action, including suspension and Cisco Police Department criminal charges.
+Unauthorized possession or use of these weapons, chemicals and/or explosives may lead to disciplinary action, including suspension and the Cisco College Police Department may pursue criminal charges.